-Bulletproof glass was discovered by mere accident in the middle of 17th century.
-Prince Rupert’s Drops emerged in England by placing molten glass into cold water that made the glass almost indestructible.
+The bulletproof glass was discovered by mere accident in the middle of the 17th century.
+Prince Rupert’s Drops emerged in England by placing the molten glass into cold water that made the glass almost indestructible.
 In 1903, Edouard Benedictus, a French chemist accidentally dropped a flask on the ground.
-Since the flask held liquid nitrate solution, which coated the glass with a plastic layer, the flask broke, but did not shatter.
+Since the flask held liquid nitrate solution, which coated the glass with a plastic layer, the flask broke but did not shatter.
 That year is marked as the starting point for the R&D (Research & Development) of bulletproof glass.

 From Defense to Museums

 The quick evolution of bulletproof glass leads to its popularity in commercial and defensive use.
 The development of thicker and more durable versions of bulletproof glass that were installed in gas masks, trucks and transportation vehicles to protect soldiers on the battlefield.
 Due to its high cost, personal vehicles with ballistic glass were only affordable to criminals and the upper class.
 One of the most famous uses of bulletproof glass began in 1981 when the vehicle of Pope John Paul II was outfitted with this protective material; the move was prompted by an assassination attempt that occurred in May of that year.

 The Musée du Louvre decided to put the Mona Lisa behind bulletproof glass after it was attacked by acid and rocks in 1956.
-Since then, it has been protected while in the museum as well as when travelling to galleries around the world.
+Since then, it has been protected while in the museum as well as when traveling to galleries around the world.
 The bulletproof glass saved the painting when it was attacked in 1974 and 2009.

 First Official US Patent